 Skip to main content

-What if a man only wants your body?
+What if a man wants your body but not the relationship?

 Did you ever been in a situation where someone let you like him?
 He loves your attention, the time that you give him, and your kindness.
 He is nice toward you because you treat him like a king.
 But, if you want his heart, you will not get it, because his heart belongs to someone else.